 One point is given for each annual graduate from the current accountability year (prior year's annual graduates) who accomplishes any one of the CCMR indicators.
 The CCMR component is calculated by dividing the total points (cumulative number of CCMR graduates) by the number of annual graduates.
 The CCMR component score is rounded to the nearest whole number.
 If applicable, the sunsetting IBC limit is applied at this step.

-Number of prior year-Graduates Who Accomplished Achieved at Least One of the CCMR Indicators
+Number of Graduates Who Achieved at Least One of the CCMR Indicators

-Number of 2022 prior year Annual Graduates
+Number of Annual Graduates

 College, Career, and Military Readiness Component-Example Calculation